-General Education Discipline: Social Science Prerequisites: Junior Status or Instructor Consent
+General Education Discipline: Social Science Prerequisites: Any NAS course or junior standing

 NAS 315 - American Indian Environmental Perspectives

 3 Credits This course engages students in examining issues and actions of historical and contemporary Native Americans relative to their environment and world views.
 A people's relationship with, perspectives, and use of land and resources provide valuable understanding of their relationship to the natural world.
 Students engage with guest speakers, analyze video interviews, and read widely from historical and contemporary research.